 Piwigo is an open-source software package that will appeal more to professional photographers and organizations and is a great option if you need a photo management program for your website.
 If you already have your own hosting, this could make photo storage inexpensive.

-For photographers looking to showcase their work and potentially license images online, 500px is an appealing platform.
+If you're looking to showcase your work and potentially license images online, 500px is an appealing platform.
 This service is all about commerce and community, of furthering your work and gaining a valuable audience.
-Here, users will find resources on photography education (free and paid), as well as community interaction (photo quest competitions).
+Here, you'll find resources on photography education (free and paid), as well as community interaction (photo quest competitions).

 Free accounts are allowed up to 2,000 images (minimum 3GB file size recommended at 3000px resolution), with up to 21 new photo uploads/week.
 Each image is recommended to be over 3MB with a resolution of 3000px.
 People with free accounts can also contribute to 500px groups, create and share galleries, and license work online.

 There are two paid subscription tiers: Awesome and Pro.
-Awesome subscriptions are $3.99 a month and include add-on access to Luminar 4 (photo editing), as well as a dedicated online profile, ad-free browsing, statistics on uploaded images, and unlimited storage space.
+Awesome subscriptions are $3.99 a month if you pay annually and include add-on access to Luminar 4 (photo editing), as well as a dedicated online profile, ad-free browsing, statistics on uploaded images, and unlimited storage space.

 The Pro account is $7.99 a month and includes everything in the Awesome tier as well as profile customization, priority directory listing, professional resume displays, and the ability to add resources to the Resource Hub as an additional income.